angrymonkeycloud/CloudMate/README.md

 ## Highlights

-* Compile and distribute single or multiple files to a single or multiple output
+* Compile and distribute single or multiple files to a single or multiple output.
+* Compress images (jpeg, png, gif, and svg);
 * Create advanced configuration with simple JSON, YAML, or JavaScript configuration file, no coding required.
 * No need to add the package into the project package dependencies, just install it globally.